-That’s because you can manually control the blade to cut closer to the skin.
+That’s because you can manually control the blade to cut closer to the skin, making it perfect for shaving intimate areas.
 It also has another added benefit: the blade friction can exfoliate the skin to get rid of the dead follicles.

 But in order to achieve this result, you would have to prep up your whiskers with lather and that means investing in lathering products.